Continuous-variable quantum cryptography with discrete alphabets: Composable security under collective Gaussian attacks: Conclusion and discussion

+Note that, for Gaussian-modulated coherent-state protocols, one can apply a Gaussian de Finetti reduction~\cite{Lev2017} that enables one to extend the composable security to general coherent attacks.
+However, this technique does not seem to be applicable to coherent-state protocols with discrete, finite alphabets.
+Finally, also note that our study involves calculations based on a suitable truncation of the Fock space.
+The computational cost associated with these calculations is discussed in the Appendix.

-\textbf{Acknowledgements}.~~The authors thank Q. Liao and C. Ottaviani for helpful discussions.
-This work has been sponsored by the the European Union via \textquotedblleft Continuous Variable Quantum Communications\textquotedblright\ (CiViQ, Grant agreement No 820466) and the EPSRC Quantum Communications Hub (Grant No. EP/T001011/1).
+\textbf{Acknowledgements}.~~The authors would like to thank Q. Liao and C. Ottaviani for feedback.
+This work was sponsored by the the European Union via \textquotedblleft Continuous Variable Quantum Communications\textquotedblright\ (CiViQ, Grant agreement No 820466) and the EPSRC via the Quantum Communications Hub (Grant No. EP/T001011/1).
+The computational part of this study was carried out on the Viking Cluster of the University of York.